Anthony-Carmona/little_url/README.md

 ## Overview

-Welcome to the URL Shortener Backend Service!
+Welcome to the Little URL Backend Service!
 This service is built using Ruby on Rails and PostgreSQL to provide a robust and efficient solution for shortening long URLs.
 It enables users to create shortened versions of URLs, making them more convenient and easy to share.

 ## Features

 - **Shorten URLs:** Easily shorten long URLs to create concise and shareable links.
-- **Custom Short URLs:** Optionally create custom short URLs for a personalized touch.
-- **Analytics:** Track and analyze usage statistics for shortened URLs.
-- **Secure:** Implement URL validation and user authentication for secure URL management.

 ## Setup